 - how to make decisions

-- instead of freezing “I don’t know what I’m going to do” she goes straight to “I wonder how I’m going to figure this out”
+- instead of mentally getting stuck and freezing “I don’t know what I’m going to do” she goes straight to “I wonder how I’m going to figure this out”

 Further reading – her website http://www.clutterclarity.com/